Software is infrastructure: failures, successes, costs, and the case for formal verification: Conclusion

 \section{Conclusion}

-The literature on software systems is vast, and it contains excellent publications on the economical impact of software \cite{cisq2018,cisq2020,cisq2022}, the risks related to it \cite{DBLP:books/daglib/0079418}, its engineering \cite{DBLP:books/lib/Sommerville07}, and its analysis \cite{rival:hal-02402597}.
+The literature on software systems is vast, and it contains excellent publications on the economical impact of software \cite{cisq2018,cisq2020,cisq2022}, the risks related to it \cite{DBLP:books/daglib/0079418}, its engineering \cite{DBLP:books/lib/Sommerville9,10.5555/1941689}, and its analysis \cite{rival:hal-02402597}.
 Each publication, though, is aimed at a different part of the community, and focuses on a single subject matter.

-To the best of our knowledge, this chapter is the first attempt to ``connect all the dots'', thereby presenting an exposition that goes from the societal importance of software to root causes of software failures and success stories of program verification/formal methods.
-We hope that this chapter has thus made the reader better grasp the importance of formal methods and program analysis {\em for society}.
-We believe this importance is ultimately the reason why \begin{inparaenum}[(a)] \item students (i.e. future practitioners) should invest time mastering the skills that underpin software verification, in particular formal methods; \item research in formal methods should be adequately funded (even the White House states that ``further innovation in approaches to make formal methods widely accessible is vital to accelerate broad adoption.'' \cite{whitehousepaper}). \end{inparaenum} The reader will judge whether we answered questions~(\ref{question1},\ref{question}).
+To the best of our knowledge, this chapter is the first attempt to ``connect all the dots'': it presents an exposition that goes from the societal importance of software (\cref{sec:infrastructure}), to the success stories of formal verification (\cref{sec:mitigation}), while sketching via series of examples the difficulties of understanding seemingly trivial code snippets (\cref{sec:program-analysis}), giving thorough attention to the the actual costs and root causes of software failures (\cref{sec:costs}), and recalling also potential costs of two kinds of software failures (\cref{sec:potential-costs}).

+We hope that this chapter made the reader better grasp the importance of formal verification and program analysis {\em for society}.
+We believe this importance is ultimately the reason why \begin{inparaenum}[(a)] \item students (i.e. future practitioners) should invest time mastering the skills that underpin formal verification in particular, and \formalmethods in general; \item research in \formalmethods and verification should be adequately funded (even the White House states that ``further innovation in approaches to make \formalmethods widely accessible is vital to accelerate broad adoption.'' \cite{whitehousepaper}). \end{inparaenum} The reader will judge whether we answered questions~(\ref{question1},\ref{question}).

-As for teaching, our experience is that discussing software failures and their real costs increase student motivation.
+As for teaching, our experience is that discussing software failures and their real costs help motivating students.
 Even more so if the discussion is complemented with an analysis of the top software weakness and the examples provided by MITRE \cite{cwe2025}.

-Topics worth discussion and altogether omitted in this chapter are: \begin{description} \item[{\bfseries\em The legal costs of software defects independently of catastrophic events.}]\mbox{ }\\ Which is the average cost of attorneys paid by software houses ?
-Which are the most common legal disputes related to software ?

-\item[{\bfseries\em The weight of mathematical proofs in court.}]\mbox{ }\\ If a software is involved in a legal dispute, and the company in charge of it has {\em proven} it correct, what is the bearing of the proof in a court ?
-Which is there any legislation on this matter ?

-\item[{\bfseries\em The definition of metrics to assess the feasibility of proof techniques.} ]\mbox{ }\\ How can we asses whether a technique that works on paper and on programs of few lines, can actually be employed in tools and on real software ?